How to Create a Content Marketing Distribution Strategy

 Search engine marketing is an effective paid distribution channel as it allows you to reach a wider audience that’s already looking to find solutions.
-Optimize your Google AdWords campaigns and your Bing ads correctly to get the most out of this channel.
+Optimize your Google Ads campaigns and your Bing ads correctly to get the most out of this channel.

 Social Media Ads